NatLabRockies/AthenaGSEPaper/README.md

 # GSE electrification analysis
 This repo contains the input data and code for the GSE electrification analysis.

 ##### Step 1 is to scale up the flight data by using the BTS Airline On-Time dataset and the T-100 Segment dataset to construct a complete, time-resolved flight activity profile at each airport.
-The flight data obtained from the BTS Airline On-Time dataset is too large and thus not included here.
-The flight data is available at:
+The flight data obtained from the BTS dataset is too large and thus not included here.
+The BTS Airline On-Time flight data and the T-100 Segment data are available at: https://data.nrel.gov/submissions/298.

 ##### Step 2 is to clean up the flight data, removing obvious errors in the flight data.